GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/reference/index.md

 You can install a Chrome extension to export replay scripts in your favorite format.

-For example, the [WebPageTest extension](https://chrome.google.com/webstore/detail/webpagetest-recorder-exte/eklpnjohdjknellndlnepihjnhpaimok) let’s you export user flows from the Recorder directly as [WebPageTest Custom scripts](https://docs.webpagetest.org/scripting/).
+For example, the [WebPageTest extension](https://chrome.google.com/webstore/detail/webpagetest-recorder-exte/eklpnjohdjknellndlnepihjnhpaimok) let's you export user flows from the Recorder directly as [WebPageTest Custom scripts](https://docs.webpagetest.org/scripting/).
 See [Converting user flows to WebPageTest custom scripts](https://blog.webpagetest.org/posts/introducing-the-new-webpagetest-recorder-chrome-extension/) to learn more.

 {% Aside 'gotchas' %}

-**Advance use case: Build an extension**
+**Advanced use case: Build an extension**

 You can build your own Recorder extension too.
 See the [Recorder extension API](/docs/extensions/reference/devtools_recorder/) documentation to learn how to build one.